Hariniharidass/restaurant/Readme.md

 - About page
 - Contact page

-Its created with HTML and CSS.
+Its created with semantic HTML tags and CSS.
 Its has an index.html file which has all the pages combined as single file.
 The sytles folder has CSS for each pages namely menu, about and contact for easy scalability when modularising each page with Javascript if needed.
 The images folder contains all the images needed for the website.
+The videos folder contains the video reqiured for the website.

 ### Landing page
 * It contains a hero image with a short description